wigging/genja/CONTRIBUTING.md

 uv sync
 ```

+Use the Makefile to easily check the code, run tests, and perform other commands.

 ## Code style, linting, and formatting

 All Python code in the Genja package should adhere to the [PEP 8](https://peps.python.org/pep-0008/) style guide.
 All linting and formatting should be implemented with [ruff](https://github.com/astral-sh/ruff).
 Configuration for ruff is defined in the **pyproject.toml** file.